linesd/minimize/README.md

 i : int
 	Number of line searches or function evaluations depending on which was selected.
 ```
 Here the two-dimensional [rosenbrock](https://en.wikipedia.org/wiki/Rosenbrock_function) function is used to show how minimize works.
-The function returns the function value and the partial derivatives with respect to the variables to be minimized.
+The rosenbrock function returns the function value and the partial derivatives with respect to the variables to be minimized.

 Starting from initial conditions `X0 = np.array([[-1],[0]])` and `length = 100` "linesearches":